lgreski/cleaningdata/README.md

 The *run_analysis.R* script has been tested on three computers, each with a different operating system.
 Since some students in the August 2015 Getting and Cleaning Data course reported that their machines ran out of memory when running their version(s) of *run_analysis.R*, at least one set of tests was conducted on a 2009 era laptop, the Sony Vaio VGN-NW240F.
 The *run_analysis.R* script was tested with a variety of positive and negative test cases against the following acceptance critieria.

-* Presence of required data files, and error handling when required data files were not present
+* Correct download and unzipping of required data from Coursera cloud servers
 * Presence of required R packages, and automatic loading of required packages that were not already present
 * Ability to combine the test data with the training data without causing an out of memory error on the computer
 * Verification that the output tidy data file contained the expected number of rows and columns
 * Verification that the output tidy data file could be read back into R, comparing a subset of columns to ensure the differences were zero
+* Verification / spot checking that individual means by person / activity matched output produced by other students
-* Verification that the output files generated on OS X, Windows 7, and Windows 10 all produced exactly the same tidydata.txt file, via the UltraCompare utility.
+* Verification that the output files generated on OS X, Windows 7, and Windows 10 all produced exactly the same tidydata.txt file, via the UltraCompare utility

 The computers and their configurations are described in the following table.